zzappa/topAIpapers/README.md

 | 2014 | Evan Shelhamer | [Fully convolutional networks for semantic segmentation](https://www.semanticscholar.org/paper/6fc6803df5f9ae505cae5b2f178ade4062c768d0) | 32869 |
 | 2005 | Navneet Dalal | [Histograms of oriented gradients for human detection](https://www.semanticscholar.org/paper/e8b12467bdc20bde976750b8a28decdb33246d1d) | 32695 |

-For the whole list, see [papers.md].
+For the whole list, [see all papers](/papers.md).

 I got the list parsing SemanticScholar as they have the best API (Google Scholar should also be fine, but it's harder to parse.)
+You can generate your own raw list via the [notebook](/top_papers.ipynb).